 In order to prevent an explosion the aspects of the potential hazard must be defined in both type and degree, this allows us to implement measures to prevent the explosion.

-From basic ignition triangle which shows the 3 parts which are required to be present for an explosion to occur
+The ignition triangle depicts the 3 parts which are required to be present for an explosion to occur.

 Putting aside the Air/Oxygen aspect the first stage of any assessment is to assess the probability of a fuel being present i.e the area to be assessed is classified into ZONEs as defined in EN 60079‑10.

-These 2 parameters are not connected and must be independently evaluated for each fuel likely to be present.
+The explosive nature of the fuel3 then needs to be defined, these parameters are not connected and must be independently evaluated for each fuel or combination of fuels likely to be present.

-The EN standards generally relate to NTP (Normal Temperature & Pressure) unless specifically detailed, conditions such as enriched Oxygen are outwith the scope although it is feasible that a Test house could issue certification outside those conditions based on their own criteria.. ↩
+The EN standards generally relate to NTP (Normal Temperature & Pressure) unless specifically detailed, conditions such as enriched or depleted Oxygen are outwith their scope although it is feasible that a Test house could issue certification outside those conditions based on their own criteria.. ↩

 Ignition parameters are determined by test and will vary for an individual fuel depending on the source of those figures. ↩